Scaling Natural-Language Graph-Based Test Time Compute for Automated Theorem Proving: Abstract

 \section{Abstract}

-Large Language Models have demonstrated remarkable capabilities in natural language processing tasks, including mathematical problem-solving that requires multi-step logical reasoning.
-However, challenges persist in automating the identification of key mathematical concepts, understanding their interrelations, and formalizing proofs within a rigorous framework.
-We present a novel framework that leverages knowledge graphs to augment LLMs to construct and formalize mathematical proofs.
-Our results demonstrate significant performance improvements across multiple datasets, with using knowledge graphs, achieving up to a 34\% success rate on the MUSTARDSAUCE dataset on o1-mini and consistently outperforming baseline approaches by 2-11\% across different models.
-We show how this approach bridges the gap between natural language understanding and formal logic proof systems and achieve elevated results for foundation models over baseline.
+Large language models have demonstrated remarkable capabilities in natural language processing tasks requiring multi-step logical reasoning capabilities, such as automated theorem proving.
+However, challenges persist within theorem proving, such as the identification of key mathematical concepts, understanding their interrelationships, and formalizing proofs correctly within natural language.
+We present KG-prover, a novel framework that leverages knowledge graphs mined from reputable mathematical texts to augment general-purpose LLMs to construct and formalize mathematical proofs.
+We also study the effects of scaling graph-based, test-time compute using KG-Prover, demonstrating significant performance improvements over baselines across multiple datasets.
+General-purpose LLMs improve up to 21\% on miniF2F-test when combined with KG-Prover, with consistent improvements ranging from 2-11\% on the ProofNet, miniF2F-test, and MUSTARD datasets.
+Furthermore, KG-Prover with o4-mini achieves 50\% on pass miniF2F-test.
+This work provides a promising approach for augmenting natural language proof reasoning with knowledge graphs without the need for additional finetuning.